• Skip to main content

 Meditating, exercising, getting outside, knitting, writing, reading—-these are just a handful of activities that can induce a sense of calm and help you manage stress.

-Thompson suggests thinking back to how you may have coped with a stressful event in the past and ask yourself: When did you start to feel better?
+Thompson suggests thinking back to how you may have coped with a stressful event in the past and asking yourself: When did you start to feel better?
 What were you doing when that positive change occurred?
 Could you try that again to see if it could help with the current situation?

 You can experiment with different techniques to discover what works for you.
-For example, if you hate sitting still, don’t feel like you “have to” or “should” try meditating; you may discover that dance or yoga works better.
+For example, if you hate sitting still, and don’t feel like you “have to” or “should” try meditating; you may discover that dance or yoga works better.
 Your friends and family may also have suggestions of approaches that work for them.

 3. Mindfulness practice